Posted byon under

 After the server initializes it will wait for client connections.
 The output from

 flask run indicates that the server is running on IP address 127.0.0.1, which is always the address of your own computer.
 This address is so common that is also has a simpler name that you may have seen before: localhost.
 Network servers listen for connections on a specific port number.
-Applications deployed on production web servers typically listen on port 443, or sometimes 80 if they do not implement encryption, but access to these ports requireis administration rights.
-Since this application is running in a development environment, Flask uses the freely available port 5000.
+Applications deployed on production web servers typically listen on port 443, or sometimes 80 if they do not implement encryption, but access to these ports requires administration rights.
+Since this application is running in a development environment, Flask uses port 5000.
 Now open up your web browser and enter the following URL in the address field:

 Alternatively you can use this other URL: